Thai Union Group: Sourcing

-In June 2017, at a World Economic Forum (WEF) meeting in New York City, Thai Union committed to the WEF's Tuna 2020 Traceability Declaration.
+In June 2017, at a World Economic Forum (WEF) meeting in New York City, the Thai Union committed to the WEF's Tuna 2020 Traceability Declaration.
 The declaration supports the United Nations (UN) Sustainable Development Goals (SDGs) which were adopted by all 193 heads of state via a UN Resolution in September 2015 at a United Nations summit.

 In June 2017, Thai Union Group signed a pledge as part of its membership in the Seafood Business for Ocean Stewardship (SeaBOS), committing to improve operations as well as challenge the rest of the seafood industry to follow, all with the goal of helping the world achieve the United Nations Sustainable Development Goals (SDGs).

 In July 2017, Thai Union Group committed to measures that will tackle illegal fishing and overfishing, as well as improve the livelihoods of hundreds of thousands of workers throughout the company's supply chains, in an agreement with Greenpeace.
-Greenpeace and Thai Union agreed to meet every six months to assess the company's progress and implementation.
+Greenpeace and the Thai Union agreed to meet every six months to assess the company's progress and implementation.

 In October 2017, a memorandum of understanding (MoU) was signed between WWF, Thai Union Europe, ACTEMSA S.A., and Industrias Alimenticias Leal Santos LTDA, to launch a Fishery Improvement Project (FIP) for the pole and line skipjack, yellowfin, and bigeye tuna fishery in the south and southeast coastal areas of Brazil.
 The aim of the FIP is to meet the standards of the Marine Stewardship Council (MSC), which assesses whether a fishery is well-managed and sustainable.

 In March 2018, Thai Union Group joined forces with the Global Ghost Gear Initiative (GGGI) in a drive to reduce the growing problem of abandoned, lost, and discarded fishing gear (ALDFG) worldwide.

 Others

 Bumble Bee Foods

-In December 2014 Thai Union announced it would spend US$1.5 billion to acquire Bumble Bee Foods.
-That deal was put in jeopardy after the US Department of Justice announced it began an anti-trust investigation into the company over-pricing and competitive practices.
-Thai Union abandoned its purchase plans in early-December 2015 after US officials objected on the grounds that it would reduce competition.
-"Consumers are better off without this deal," Bill Baer, assistant attorney general of the US Department of Justice's anti-trust division, said...."Our investigation convinced us—and the parties knew or should have known from the get go — that the market is not functioning competitively today, and further consolidation would only make things worse."
+In December 2014, Thai Union announced it would spend US$1.5 billion to acquire Bumble Bee Foods.
+That deal was put in jeopardy after the US Department of Justice announced it began an anti-trust investigation into the company's over-pricing and competitive practices.
+Thai Union abandoned its purchase plans in early December 2015 after US officials objected on the grounds that it would reduce competition.
+"Consumers are better off without this deal," Bill Baer, assistant attorney general of the US Department of Justice's antitrust division, said...."Our investigation convinced us—and the parties knew or should have known from the get-go — that the market is not functioning competitively today, and further consolidation would only make things worse."